Find your care

 Teens are so full of potential, so full of life, so...sleepy.
 Research shows that most teens do not get the sleep that they need on a daily basis.
 Each person has their own need for sleep.
 This need may vary from one person to another.
 Teens are at an important stage of their growth and development.
 Because of this, they need more sleep than adults.
 The average teen needs about nine hours of sleep each night to feel alert and well rested.

-There are many factors that keep teens from getting enough sleep.
+There are many factors that can interfere with teenager sleep patterns.
 Causes for their lack of sleep include the following:

 - Rapidly changing bodies